Since 2008, crisis came one after another :

-- The entanglement involving Greece’s debts, requiring the intervention of both the ECB and IMF;
+- The increase in Greece’s debts, requiring the intervention of both the ECB and IMF;

-- The “Arab Springs” and the War in Syria, which have led to a constant influx of refugees at the borders, leading certain countries to rebuild “walls;”
+- The “Arab Springs” and the War in Syria, which had led to a constant influx of refugees at the borders, leading some countries to rebuild “walls;”

-- The rupture of accord negotiations regarding Ukraine’s entry into the EU, followed by Crimea’s independence and its annexation to Russia;
+- The rupture of negotiation agreements regarding Ukraine’s entry into the EU, followed by Crimea’s independence and its annexation to Russia;

-- And Great Britain’s the 23 June 2016 referendum, in favor of Brexit.
+- And Great Britain’s referendum on the 23 June 2016 in favor of Brexit.

-Each time, the adaptation and action of the Union have been tested.
+Each time, the adaptation and action of the Union had been tested.